xenify-io/litepaper/README.md

 ## 💰 ETH Recycling

 - Those who recycle ETH within the first hour of a cycle stand to earn a portion of the ETH claim fees from that cycle, in proportion to their veXNF power.
 Furthermore, they are entitled to a share of the XNF buybacks during the cycle.
 This portion is determined by their power and is awarded as veXNF rewards with a 1-year lock-in, subsequently enhancing their earning potential once claimed.
-The most notable benefit of recycling is the automatic inclusion in the burn auctions, removing the necessity to burn alternative tokens such as vXEN or YSL.
+The most notable benefit of recycling is the automatic inclusion into the burn auctions, removing the need to burn alternative tokens such as vXEN or YSL.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)